 - Critically analyze counseling theories from a biblical worldview; and

-Please Note: The Master of Marriage and Family Therapy (MMFT) degree is only offered at the Southlake, TX campus.
+Please Note: The Master of Marriage and Family Therapy (MMFT) degree is only offered at the Southlake campus.
 Once admitted to The King’s University, MMFT applicants must complete an interview for acceptance into the MMFT program.
 Once approved for the program, students then complete academic advisement and registration with the MMFT department.